randolf.ca 1.00

 Parameters

-colColumn number (0 = first column; negative values count backward from the end, wherein -1 = last, -2 = penultimate, etc.)
+COLColumn number (0 = first column; negative values count backward from the end, wherein -1 = last, -2 = penultimate, etc.)

 ◆ getisnull() [1/2]

-bool pq::result::getisnull ( const int col)
+bool pq::result::getisnull ( const int ROW,

 Exceptions

-pq::pq_position_errorIf the row or column number is out of range
+pq::errors::positionIf the row or column number is out of range

 Returns